 I imagined that the horse twinged in delight and winked its little button eye when it saw me gazing at it once again.

 The adoption was completed at the sales counter.
 Pinky was on her way to a new home.

 I think it was the button in the eye that compelled me.
-Or, perhaps it was the gold glitter thrown haphazardly about by some enthusiastic nine year old.
+Or, perhaps it was the gold glitter thrown haphazardly about by some enthusiastic child.

-Or maybe, just maybe, it was some little kids broken dream that I rescued.
+Or maybe, just maybe, it was a broken dream that I rescued.
 I felt my trailer moan its approval when I put the painting on the wall.